-Get a licence to take white-clawed crayfish when doing surveys (licence WML-CL11).
+Get a licence to take white-clawed crayfish when doing surveys (licence CL11).

 This licence allows you to survey white-clawed crayfish (also called Atlantic stream crayfish) by:

 - crayfish trap (in order to operate traps lawfully you will need a separate permission from the Environment Agency as well as this licence)

 You need a separate licence for any other activities.

 Register with Natural England

 This is a class licence - you don’t need to apply for it but you must register with Natural England using the survey or research licence for protected species form (A29) first.

 You don’t need to send in this form if you have a personal survey licence for white-clawed crayfish.